 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?

-Typically, taxpayers are required to maintain adequate records for at least ten years.
+Ordinarily, taxpayers are required to maintain adequate records for at least ten years.

 Who are the key regulatory authorities?
 How easy is it to deal with them and how long does it take to resolve standard issues?

 The length of time needed to resolve tax issues varies greatly and depends on the complexity of the issues at stake.
 There is no standard amount of time that a tax dispute will take to resolve.
-While the vast majority of tax disputes are settled prior to litigation, disputes that go to litigation can sometimes take years to resolve.
+While the vast majority of tax disputes are settled prior to litigation, those that go to litigation can sometimes take years to resolve.

 Are tax disputes capable of adjudication by a court, tribunal or body independent of the tax authority, and how long should a taxpayer expect such proceedings to take?